Internet governance (IG) may be more important to you than you realise.

 |Mode(s) of study:||Credit - Certificate - Master/PGD|

-Ms Virginia Paque was born in the United States, but lived in Venezuela for more than 35 years.
-An educator and administrator by profession, she has 25 years’ experience in business and manufacturing systems consulting.
-As a board mem...
+Born (and currently residing) in the United States, Ms Virginia (Ginger) Paque lived in Venezuela for more than 35 years.
+An educator and administrator by profession, she has 25 years’ experience in business and manufacturing systems consulti...